wlerin/feralfilehosting/Feral Wiki/common links.md

 Where username is your Feral username and server is the name of the server that is hosting rutorrent.

-Where user-name is your Feral username and server is the name of the Feral server yoru lost is hosted on, for example:
+where `user-name` is your Feral user-name and `server` is the name of the Feral server your slot is hosted on:

+Now we enter the SSH command to connect to the slot, where `username` is your Feral username and `server` is the name of the server you wish to SSH into:

 ~~~
 peterpan@aphrodite.feralhosting.com